Snapple Iced Tea Lemon Flavor

 Here's a quick and easy recipe for the brand of ice tea that blew away competitors Lipton and Nestea.
 Between 1988 and 1992 Snapple tea sales increased a whopping 1,300 percent.
-If you're a big Snapple ice tea drinker, this recipe will save you some cash.
+If you're a big Snapple ice tea drinker, my Snapple Lemon Iced Tea recipe will save you some cash.
 A 16-ounce bottle of Snapple tea costs around $1.50, but the same amount using this top secret hack will only cost you 15 cents to make.
-Here now is the improved version of the recipe that first appeared in More Top Secret Recipes.
+Below you'll find my improved version of the recipe that first appeared in More Top Secret Recipes.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.